libvirt/libvirt-wiki/wiki/VirtualNetworking.rst

 The Virtual Machine Manager (virt-manager)
 ------------------------------------------

 In virt-manager is possibility to view and manage virtual networks.
+To open "QEMU/KVM - Connection Details" window in "Virtual Machine Manager" choouse Edit->Connection Details.
 Information available through virt-manager can be seen in this image:

 .. image:: images/Virtual_network_tab_default_overview.png